SUSE-Cloud/automation/docs/ardana/testing.md

 13:34:20 **
 13:34:20 **        ssh root@10.86.1.235
 13:34:20 **
-13:34:20 ** Please delete the 'openstack-ardana-alan-turing' stack when you're done, 13:34:20 ** by using one of the following methods:
+13:34:20 ** Please delete the 'alan-turing-cloud' stack when you're done, 13:34:20 ** by using one of the following methods:
 13:34:20 **
 13:34:20 **  1. log into the ECP at https://engcloud.prv.suse.net/project/stacks/